TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 6/Ezekiel 6.7.md

 ---

-And the slain shall fall in the midst of you, and ye shall know that I am Jehovah.
+The slain shall fall in the midst of you, and you shall know that I am Yahweh.